barinbritva/init-typescript-app/README.md

 ## 📮 Publish your package
 When the first version of your package is ready to see the world, it's time to publish it.

+_Just run `npm run release` from the root directory of your project.
+That's it!_

+But before you start, please, check out next information in this section.

 ### Check your git setup
 To use publication features it's necessary for your project to be a `git` repository.
 ```sh